MatousAc/julipp/README.md

   - [x] you should be able to use break;
   - [x] you should be able to use continue;
 - [x] I will support assignment
-- [ ] *scoping*
+- [x] *scoping*
     * scoping in Julia is hellishly complicated and varies subtly based on which version of Julia you are using.
 I am implementing part of it based on what is explained throughout the various versions in the [docs](https://docs.julialang.org/en/v1/manual/variables-and-scoping/).
 Here I define what the rules of scoping are for my version of Julia (where I exclude hard scoping as detailed in my original project proposal).
     * some form of local scopes tend to be present in loops, user-defined functions(hard scope in this case, so not being implemented), try-catch blocks (also not implemented), and structs (also not implemented)
-  - [ ] begin and if by default do not make new scopes. variables declared in them redefine those in outer scopes by default. they can be forced to have a local variable using the *local* keyword, or can address globals if using *global*
+  - [x] begin and if by default do not make new scopes. variables declared in them redefine those in outer scopes by default. they can be forced to have a local variable using the *local* keyword, or can address globals if using *global*
-  - [ ] loops by default create local variables, in this context, the local keyword does nothing useful. global variables can be declared using the *global* keyword
+  - [x] loops by default create local variables (unless a variable is already gloabally defined), in this context, the local keyword does nothing useful. global variables can be declared using the *global* keyword
-  - [ ] I provide functionality of a global scope. a variable declared outside any construct that introduces a local scope (@ top level) will be global (duh).
+  - [x] I provide functionality of a global scope. a variable declared outside any construct that introduces a local scope (@ top level) will be global (duh).
-  - [ ] implicit variable declaration is supported. this is where the default block-type behaviours set in.
+  - [x] implicit variable declaration is supported. this is where the default block-type behaviours set in.
     * in light of inconsistent scoping across Julia versions and even the repl and file execution, I have decided to expand/simplify the shadowing rules in my implementation.
 Local variables shadow variables in outer scopes (such as the global scope). global variables in inner scopes rewrite locals in outer scopes.

 #### Strings